 Nike Basketball Camp Rancho Solano Preparatory School Scottsdale, Arizona

 Players aged 8-15 of all abilities are welcome to attend this complete skills camp.
-Throughout the week, Coach Simon and his staff will address all aspects of the game running campers through drills covering shooting, ball handing, offensive and defensive technique, team play, and more.
+Throughout the week, Coach Johnson and his staff will address all aspects of the game running campers through drills covering shooting, ball handing, offensive and defensive technique, team play, and more.

 Campers will benefit from a low player to coach ratio and can expect to be challenged in a fun and engaging atmosphere.
 On the first day of camp, players will be placed into groups based on age and ability allowing all players to benefit from their camp experience.

 - Skill stations and full court games each day